Demo

 val configuration = authUIConfiguration {

-// Required: List of authentication providers
+// Required: Authentication providers

 // Optional: Theme configuration